promptfoo/promptfoo/site/docs/guides/mistral-vs-llama.md

 - `temperature`: This parameter controls the randomness of the model's output.
 Lower values make the output more deterministic.

-- `max_length`: This parameter controls the maximum length of the model's output.
+- `max_new_tokens`: This parameter controls the maximum length of the model's output.

 These settings will apply to all test cases run against these models.